Publishing with a purpose

 Applications are invited from Co-Editors (or editorial teams) whose collective expertise demonstrates breadth in relation to methodologies, geographies and disciplines.
 The journal will also be seeking to recruit up to three Associate Editors.
-Prospective Co-Editors may either apply as a team (including Associate Editors), or separately with a view to issuing an open call for Associate Editors early in 2021.
+Prospective Co-Editors may either apply as a team (including Associate Editors), or separately with a view to issuing an open call for Associate Editors mid-2021.

 While the journal is long-established, it is also changing rapidly, especially since the award of an impact factor, which has intensified the internationalisation of the journal.
 The editorial team will need to demonstrate a vision for how the journal should develop in the years ahead; how, collectively, they will be in a position to evaluate material on a wide range of topics relating to poverty and social justice from an increasingly international group of authors; and how they propose to manage the workload associated with editorship of the journal, both between the team of editors and in relation to their other work.

 This is an exciting opportunity to help shape and develop the journal over the coming 3-5 years.
 The Editors, Section Editors and Editorial Management Board work very closely together, are very supportive and meet at least twice a year, either in person or virtually, to help inform future content of the journal.